Israel • June 17 – July 13, 2018

 Perhaps the most famous find from Tel Dan is a stela, likely commissioned by Hazael of Aram sometime in the ninth century B.C.E., identifying a Judahite king from the “house of David” and thus providing the only extra-Biblical reference to the famed King David from the Bible.

-This season we will explore questions about the ethnicity of the Iron Age I inhabitants of the site, questions about the relationship between the Iron II temple complex and the inhabitants of the site, and questions about Assyrian colonization following the conquest of the region in the mid-eighth century B.C.E.
-We also hope to introduce new scientific methods, including infrared soil analysis, GPR and isotope analysis of faunal remains, in addition to gathering a new set of samples for radiocarbon dating.
+This season we will continue explore questions about the ethnicity of the Iron Age I inhabitants of the site and the LB/Iron I transition, questions about the relationship between the Iron II temple complex and the inhabitants of the site, and questions about Assyrian colonization following the conquest of the region in the mid-eighth century B.C.E. as we continue our work in Area B and open new squares in Area T. We also hope to utilize new scientific methods, including infrared soil analysis, GPR and isotope analysis of faunal remains, in addition to gathering a new set of samples for radiocarbon dating.
+We will also partner with the National Parks Authority in restoration and reconstruction efforts to help bring the site alive for visitors.

 David Ilan, Director of the Tel Dan excavations, is Director of the Nelson Glueck School of Biblical Archaeology at the Jerusalem campus of the Hebrew Union College.
 Dr. Ilan was the Zemsky Visiting Professor of Judaic Studies at John’s Hopkins University in 2006–7.
 His publications deal with a wide range of subjects: the Middle Bronze Age of the southern Levant, the archaeology of death, northern Israel in the early Iron Age, community and archaeology and the problem of antiquities plunder and trade.
 He is currently preparing a series of final publications on the Tel Dan excavations with the staff of the Nelson Glueck School and a book on the religion and iconography of the Chalcolithic Period in the Levant.